"Lack of power, that was our dilemma."

 Can I choose to not drink?

-I can't stay stopped on my own because from a sober state of mind I justify the first drink.
+I can't stay stopped on my own because from a sober state I justify the first drink.

 A slimy serpent slips up my back to whisper: